 Research could be as simple as a few minutes of Google search.
 When doing my own research I typically check on what has already been said on the topic I am planning, and then I think about how I can provide a newer perspective on that topic.
 I also check for Google images and videos, which may inspire me to include eye-catching illustrations or videos.

 In Google settings – make Google Instant Predictions: “Never show instant results” and Results per page “100” – This way it’s easier to do research on a topic.

+While contemporary content is all copyrighted, there is a goldmine of completely free content which is available for you to resuse.
 Works before 1920 are no longer subject to copyright and we can use them in our own work freely.
 However do not lift large portions from pre-written work – Google penalizes such content.
-However translations of such work if done after 1920 may not be copyright free.
+Remember also, that translations of such work if done after 1920 may not be copyright free.

 Finally, have someone else read your written words – whether it be a blog or a script for a video.
 You will be surprised how another human being can give a very useful alternative perspective to improve your writing.

 Tips for Keeping Your Viewers Riveted: Storytelling